-- Ask learners to Activity 1 on Page 119 of the Pupil's book in pairs. - Guide learners in talking about the meaning of the words given in Activity 2 on page 119 of the Pupil's book.
-Lead a discussion on the meaning of the words that are shown.
-If there is any word that the learners do not understand, help them to get the words meaning from the glossary at the back of the book.
+- Ask learners to do activity 1 in pairs. - Guide learners in listening and repeating the words given in Activity 2.
+If there is any word thatthe learners do not understand, help them to get the words meaning.

 - Write the symbol for addition and the equal sign on the board.
-Ask learners to say what the symbols stand for. - Write the figures in Activity 3 on Page 120 of the Pupil's book and let the learners say them out loud using the proper vocabulary that they have learnt in Activity 2.
+Ask learners to say what the symbols stand for. - Ask learners to listen and read the addition related operations in activity 3, 4 and 5.